Beyond Words: Multimodal LLM Knows When to Speak: Methodology

 \subsection{Problem Formulation}

-We consider a conversation between a \textit{user} and a \textit{machine}, where the machine is responsible for determining whether it should produce a brief reaction, take the conversational turn to deliver a full response, or remain silent.
-We formulate this decision-making process as a dense classification task over short conversational clips, where each clip is assigned one of the following response type labels: $\hat{y}=\{$\texttt{affirmation}, \texttt{gratitude}, \texttt{farewell}, \texttt{greeting}, \texttt{question}, \texttt{surprise}, \texttt{pondering}, \texttt{full\_response}, \texttt{silence}$\}$.
-The first seven labels correspond to brief listener reactions—minimal verbal cues that signal engagement or emotion without taking the conversational floor.
-The label \texttt{full\_response} indicates a turn-shifting action, where the machine is expected to take over and respond substantively.
-The label \texttt{silence} denotes that the machine should remain quiet.
+We consider a dyadic interaction between a \textit{user} and a \textit{machine}, where the machine must decide at each moment whether to (i) remain silent, (ii) produce a brief reaction, or (iii) take the conversational turn and deliver a full response.
+We formulate this as a response-type classification task over short conversational clips.
+Each clip is assigned a response type label: